Ski equipment - the basics.

 • Make sure your boots are compatible with your bindings!
 There are 2 binding systems:

 • Make sure your bindings are compatible with your skis!
 Traditional bindings screw into traditional skis.
-Many newer skis are built with NIS or IFP plates - plastic plates bonded to the top of the ski.
+Most newer skis are built with NIS or IFP plates - plastic plates bonded to the top of the ski.
 NIS style bindings clip onto the NIS plates without drilling or screws, allowing some fore/aft adjustment (IFP is the same, just a different brand).
 NIS bindings are removable enough to move to new skis as you grow/upgrade.
 Junior bindings are slightly cheaper than adult, and good for those < 70 lbs.

 • Don’t kick it old school.
 Old-fashioned 3-pin bindings and accompanying duck-bill boots should stay in the attic (except for maybe a very young beginning skier, but don't buy this stuff new).

 E-Z Ski Swap Strategy

 If you're looking for used equipment at the HFL Ski Swap (or a good strategy wherever you're looking for used gear):